-1.1 Facts and figures
+2.1 Facts and figures

-In 2014 the company had an gross profit of 52 million DKK, and a result of 0,66 million .DKK.
+In 2018 the company had a gross profit of 69 million DKK, and a positive result.
 We employ 24 people, who work at our two facilities at Nyholmvej and Eskærvej in Randers, Denmark.

-1.2 Our suppliers
+2.2 Our suppliers